TritonDataCenter/manta/docs/developer-guide/README.md

 `manta-shardadm` which generates the `BUCKETS_MORAY_SHARDS` and `BUCKETS_HASH_RING_IMAGE` configurations in SAPI metadata.

-As a side note, the "buckets" that Buckets API manages are not to be confused with moray "buckets" which stand for logical object namespaces stored in the Postgres database.
+Note: The "buckets" that Buckets API manages are not to be confused with moray "buckets" which represent the object namespaces for the data stored in Postgres.